datrs/hypercore-protocol-rs/README.md

   `cargo run --example basic -- server 8000 KEY`

 You can swap client and server between the two commands.

+Note that the rust impl works only against a patched version of hypercore that switches the NodeJS module [noise-protocol](https://github.com/emilbayes/noise-protocol) to a branch that changes to [Noise handshake DH calculation to the recommended standard](https://github.com/mafintosh/hypercore-protocol/issues/51).

 ### noise.rs